webmaster442/BookGen/Commands.md

 Converts a HTML file to a png using edges or chromes headless mode.
 The tool will use chrome, if it's installed, otherwise it will use edge.

+This command is only supported on Windows OS.

 `BookGen Html2Pdf -i <input> -o <output>`
 `BookGen Html2Pdf --input <input> --output <output>`